rhboot/shim/SBAT.example.md

 Other distros either rebase on 2.05 or theirs change similarly to Fedora's.
 We now have two options for Acme Corp:
 - add a `{ 1, 10, "grub.acme" }` entry to `SBAT`
-- have Acme Corp add `grub,1,Free Software Foundation,grub,1.96,https://www.gnu.org/software/grub/` to their new build's `.sbat`
+- have Acme Corp add `grub,1,Free Software Foundation,grub,1.96,https://www.gnu.org/software/grub/` to their new `grub` build's `.sbat`

 We talk to Acme and they agree to do the latter, thus saving flash real estate to be developed on another day: